artifacthealth/fhir-dts-generator/README.md

 ### Description
-This project generates TypeScript DTS as well as a tests from the FHIR Release 3 STU Specification.
+This project generates TypeScript DTS as well as a tests from the FHIR Release 4 Specification.

 ### Installation
 1. Install node packages
 ```sh
 $ npm install
 ```

 2. Install Grunt globally
 ```sh
 $ npm install -g grunt
 ```

 3. Run grunt from the project directory.
 ```sh
 $ grunt
 ```